jnleyva816/Sneakerbot-API/README.md

 `$ npm start`

+# UI/UX

+After completeting steps above....

+1. `$ cd Sneakekerbot/client`

+2. `$ npm i`

+3. `$ npm start `

+loads full UI to add addresses, proxies, and tasks to API

+Still underdevelopment, but majority is functional and will work!

 ## Optional: Using Docker / Docker Compose

 This may be particularly useful for Linux users who have reported issues with Puppeteer and Chromium.